Geert Bakker

 Geert Alle Bakker (15 January 1921 in Appingedam – 7 August 1993 in Warmond) was a sailor from the Netherlands, who represented his country at the 1976 Summer Olympics in Kingston, Ontario, Canada.
-With crew Pieter Keijzer and Harald de Vlaming Bakker took the 5th place in the Soling.
-Since in 1980 The Netherlands did boycott the Moscow Olympic Games Bakker again in the Soling represented his National Olympic Committee under the Dutch NOC flag.
-This time with crew Dick Coster and his son Steven Bakker They took again 5th place.
+With crew Pieter Keijzer and Harald de Vlaming, Bakker took the 5th place in the Soling event.
+Since in 1980 the Netherlands boycotted the Moscow Olympic Games, Bakker competed under the Dutch NOC flag.
+He competed again in the Soling event, this time with crew Dick Coster and his son Steven Bakker.
+As in 1976, they took 5th place.

-From 1976 till 1979 Geert was president of the International Soling Association.
-After a brain stroke in 1983 he stayed close involved with Soling Sailing however he specialized in judging.
+From 1976 to 1979, Bakker was president of the International Soling Association.
+After a stroke in 1983, he stayed close involved with Soling Sailing, but he confined his participation in competitions to judging.

 Controversy

-Several countries did boycott the 1980 Summer Olympics, others like France did not go since they found the competition devaluated.
-As result only half of the expected fleet was present during the Olympic regattas.
-It was the effort of Bakker and Ben Staartjes that the Dutch Olympic Sailing Team went to Tallinn.
+More than 60 countries boycotted the 1980 Summer Olympics.
+Some countries like France did not attend because they found the competition lacking.
+As a result, only half of the expected fleet was present during the Olympic regattas.
+It was through the effort of Bakker and Ben Staartjes that the Dutch Olympic Sailing Team went to Tallinn.